Younghill Kang: The Grass Roof

 The Grass Roof uses the character of Chungpa Han to depict Kang's life in Korea and to explain his decision to leave.
-Han chooses to leave Korea rather than join the popular resistance movement fighting for independence from the Japanese; he has been influenced by Western literature and prefers the promises of individualism in the West to the mass movements and nationalism and emphasis on family connections that he sees in Korea, which he views as dying.
+Han chooses to leave Korea rather than join the popular resistance movement fighting for independence from the Japanese.
+He has been influenced by Western literature and prefers the promises of individualism in the West to the mass movements, nationalism, and emphasis on family connections that he sees in a Korea he believes is dying.

 East Goes West

 East Goes West continues the story of Han (standing in for Kang) and his life in the United States, where he notices how involved his fellow immigrants are in Korean independence and how much they hope to return to their native land.
-His distance from his fellow immigrants increases his sense of loneliness in his new country; Moreover, his hopes for a new life in the West are never realized, as his dreams exceed the reality of American opportunity at that time.
+His distance from his fellow immigrants increases his sense of loneliness in his new country.
+Moreover, his hopes for a new life in the West are never realized, as his dreams exceed the reality of American opportunity at that time.
 He befriends two other Koreans—Jum and Kim—who are also interested in becoming truly American, but they too have never been able to enter fully into American society.
 He hopes that furthering his schooling will be the solution, but even a scholarship to college does not solve his problems.
 As the novel ends, Han has found most of his dreams dashed, except for the Buddhist hope of a life beyond this one.